-2. Amend § 3565.53 introductory text by adding a sentence at the end and revising paragraphs (a) and (b) to read as follows: End Amendment Part
+2. Amend § 3565.53 by adding a sentence at the end of the introductory text and revising paragraphs (a) and (b) to read as follows: End Amendment Part

-* * * Changes to the initial and annual guarantee fees will be established by the Agency and will be published in a Notice in the Federal Register.
+* * * Changes to the initial and annual guarantee fees will be established by the Agency and will be Start Printed Page 77987published in a notice in the Federal Register.

 (a) Initial guarantee fee.
 The Agency will establish and charge an initial guarantee fee of up to one percent of the guarantee amount.
 For purposes of calculating this fee, the guarantee amount is the product of the percentage of the guarantee times the initial principal amount of the guaranteed loan.

 (b) Annual guarantee fee.
 An annual guarantee fee will be charged, as established by the Agency, each year or portion of a year that the guarantee is in effect.
-This fee will be collected on February 28, of each calendar year.
+This fee is due no later than February 28, of each calendar year.